r5py/r5py/docs/user-guide/user-manual/quickstart.md

-One of the core functionalities of *r5py* is to compute travel time matrices efficiently, also for large extents, such as entire cities or countries.
+One of the core functionalities of *r5py* is to compute travel time matrices efficiently, and for large extents such as entire cities or countries.
 This page walks you through the - pleasantly few - steps required to do so.

 In our example below, we work with sample data from Helsinki, the capital of